letsdodigital/coding-hands-on/dair/learning_outcomes.md

   - Know the layout of documentation and how to use it (LL3)
   - Know what StackOverflow is and when to use it (LL3)
   - Understand what constitutes "machine readable" data and what considerations clinicians must make to maximise this (LL4)
+- NumPy
+  - Know why NumPy exists within the Python ecosystem (speed of array operations, ease of working with multidimensional data) (LL2)
+  - Understand the concept of multidimensional arrays and the 'shape' of an array (LL2)
+  - Explain what a NumPy array is (LL2)
+  - Understand how to use NumPy functions and common pitfalls e.g. shape mismatches (LL1)
 - Pandas
   - Know why Pandas exists within the Python ecosystem (ease of processing for tabular data without having to create parsers, seamlessly working with different datatypes) (LL2)
+  - Appreciate how Pandas is built on NumPy (LL2)
   - Understand the CSV/TSV format (LL2)
   - Have a broad understanding of the types of tasks that Pandas is able to perform (grouping data, generating summary statistics) (LL2)
   - Be able to explain common abbreviations that are used in Pandas code and how it is usually structured (LL3)
-- NumPy
-  - Know why NumPy exists within the Python ecosystem (speed of array operations, ease of working with multidimensional data) (LL2)
-  - Understand the concept of multidimensional arrays and the 'shape' of an array (LL2)
-  - Explain what a NumPy array is (LL2)
-  - Understand how to use NumPy functions and common pitfalls e.g. shape mismatches (LL1)
+  - Understand Pandas' indexing system
 - Explain how to represent common data structures as NumPy or Pandas data (quiz-style questions to test understanding) (LL2)
   - Image data - NumPy array
   - Tabular data - Pandas DataFrame